LouisCharlesC/safe/README.md

 safe::Safe<int, std::mutex> lockableDefault(safe::default_construct_lockable, 42); // value is initialized to 42, and mutex is default constructed: need the safe::default_construct_lockable tag!
 ```
 ### 4. Choose the locking behavior that suits each access.
-The Safe class defines the lockable type, and the Access class defines the lock type.
-This lets you choose the right locking behavior every time you spawn an Access object from a Safe object.
+One you construct a Safe object, you fix the type of the lockable object you will use.
+From there, you will create an Access object every time you want to access your value.
+For each if these accesses, you can choose the appropriate lock, and whether the access is read-write or read only.
 ## Safe's interface
 ### The Safe class
 The Safe class does a few useful things for you, it: